gulsher7/expo_boilerplate/README.md

 - Implement proper token refresh for FCM
 - Use Firebase rules for data security
 - Monitor Firebase usage and quotas

+### New Architecture Best Practices

+- **Component Design**: Build components with New Architecture in mind for optimal performance
+- **Native Modules**: Use TurboModules-compatible libraries when possible
+- **Testing**: Test thoroughly on New Architecture to catch compatibility issues early
+- **Performance Monitoring**: Leverage the improved performance metrics available
+- **Future-Proofing**: Stay updated with React Native's New Architecture roadmap

 ## License